Translate

 Saturday, March 4, 2017

-Apart from what ever religion you might be, you can't deny that there are still great misteries about the human being that science can't discover, one of the reason for this is that this mysteries are not a tangible/ physical thing to experiment with.
+Apart from whatever religion you might be, you can't deny that there are still great mysteries about the human being that science can't discover, one of the reasons for this is that these mysteries are not a tangible/ physical thing to experiment with.

-The soul is our escence but where does it come from and where does it go after our physical body is gone?
+The soul is our essence, but where does it come from, and where does it go after our physical body is gone?

-Every time I take photos of places, monuments or things that were made and belonged to a past era, I always feel attached to it, not only because I love past eras in terms of aesthetics, culture, society, lifestyles, etc but because somehow I feel connected to it.
-I have found articles online that talk about some signs to know that your soul has reincarnated or that you lived a past life.
-Bare in mind that, there are 2 theories , whether your soul might have reincarnated in the same body, thus you are repeting your life again and again until you learn what you are suppous to learn or your soul reincarnated in differented bodies and different eras.
+Every time I take photos of places, monuments, or things that were made and belonged to a past era, I always feel attached to them, not only because I love past eras in terms of aesthetics, culture, society, lifestyles, etc., but also because I somehow feel connected to them.
+I have found online articles that discuss signs that your soul has reincarnated or that you lived a past life.
+Bear in mind that there are 2 theories: whether your soul might have reincarnated in the same body, thus you are repeating your life again and again until you learn what you are supposed to learn, or your soul reincarnates in different bodies and different eras.

 -Signs your body has reincarnated : ( for more go here )